Circumstances Affecting Eligibility

 Most students receive their award offer prior to the start of the term.
 It is always helpful to have your aid in place ahead of the term to have aid assistance by the billing due dates.
 At the same time, you can be eligible for aid even after the term begins.
 Work with Enrollment Services in cases of later applications or process completion to know deadlines important for you to remain eligible for possible aid sources for the term.

 Aid, when awarded, is generally awarded assuming a student will be full-time.
 There are some academic programs where full-time attendance is rare so aid is awarded as part-time.
 In all cases, your enrollment in a term has to be assessed when disbursing the funds to your bill.
 Some aid programs will need to be adjusted based on your enrollment, other aid may be limited only to full-time students, and most all aid requires at least half-time attendance.
 Part-time students should review their aid and associated adjustments based on enrollment so as to anticipate any changes in funding.
 Students in co-op programs should also understand how their aid will need to adjust based on in-class v. co-op terms.

 Changes in enrollment, even after aid has been disbursed, may still cause aid adjustments.
 It is always helpful to limit your dropping and adding of classes once the term has begun.
-When making adjustments, consult One Stop to better understand the affect on your awarded aid.
+When making adjustments, consult Enrollment Services to better understand the affect on your awarded aid.

 Terms and Conditions

 Many aid programs have terms and conditions beyond matriculation and enrollment.
 For instance, most grant programs require undergraduate enrollment.
 Moving into a graduate program can mean the student is no longer eligible for grant aid – even if they have not been awarded a bachelor’s degree.

 Similarly, scholarships can limit a student to specific academic programs (usually if awarded by the academic program) or UC-specific college.
 Talk with any scholarship provider to understand what terms and conditions exist for any scholarship awards you have.